metabase/metabase/docs/users-guide/dashboard-subscriptions.md

 For emails, we can:

 - **Add subscribers**.
-We can add subscribers to the dashboard by adding their email addresses.
+Add email addresses to register subscribers.
 - **Determine frequency and timing**.
-Determine how often Metabase sends the dashboard (daily, weekly, or monthly) and what time of day Metabase sends the dashboard.
+Tell Metabase how often it should send the dashboard (daily, weekly, or monthly), and what time of day to send the dashboard.
 - **Send email now**, which is great for sending test emails.
 - **Skip updates without results**.
-If there are no results, we can tell Metabase to skip sending the dashboard at all.
+If there are no results, we can tell Metabase to skip sending the email.
 - **Attach results**.
-Tell Metabase if it should also attach results to the email (which will include up 2000 rows of data).
+Tell Metabase if it should also attach results to the email (which will include up to 2000 rows of data).
 You can choose between CSV and XLSX file formats.

 ### Email example